To request and pay for a transcript from UAB, visit the Office of the Registrar.

 What is the schedule of the on-campus meetings?

-IEM admits a new class each Fall semester.
-A three-day seminar at UAB in August kicks off the program.
-After that, classes meet approximately one Friday and Saturday a month from 8 am - 5 pm on campus for five semesters.
+IEM admits a new class each Fall and Spring semester.
+A three-day seminar at UAB in August kicks off each Fall.
+After that, classes meet approximately one Friday and Saturday a month from 8 am - 5 pm on campus.

 How much time can I expect to spend on IEM outside the classroom?